hparr/gcp_cloud_armor/README.md

-# Hands on Google Cloud Armor
+# Hands on with Google Cloud Armor

+This repo is a scratch pad of how to create rules, validate them, gain visibilty into Google Cloud Armor.

+Best Practices

+Example Rules